By Carmen Stinson on Dec 06, 2018

 Employees are breaching corporate travel policy by accident

-Employees are, for the most part, full of great intentions: they want to save company’s money, own the process, and have control of their spend.
+Employees are, for the most part, full of great intentions: they want to save the company’s money, own the process and have control of their spendings.
 But sometimes employees breach corporate travel policies without realizing that the policy is actually mandatory, and not a ‘guideline’.

-Again, education, feedback sessions and audits are a great way to study the current travel program.
+Education, giving feedback sessions and audits are a great way to study the current travel program.
+One solution is to use a breach of policy as a learning experience.

 Employees are breaching corporate travel policy intentionally

 There are many areas in which employees tend to intentionally breach the company’s corporate travel policy.
 One of such areas comes to booking airfares and hotels.
-Preferred brands over pricing can be costly.
-You can easily prevent this by using technology that only display airfares and bookings that are compliant with corporate travel policies, giving the employee no other choice but to choose amongst those.
+Preferred brands overpricing can be costly.
+You can easily prevent this by using technology that only displays airfares and bookings that are compliant with corporate travel policies, giving the employee no other choice but to choose amongst those.
+Or you may consider incentivizing employees who book within the TMC parameters and additionally saves money by making a more economical choice.

 Click here to find out some mistakes to avoid when making a Corporate Travel Policy